This post may contain affiliate links. For more information, read my disclosure policy.

 I started making these beans about 10 years ago when I wanted refried beans but we didn’t have any.
 I wondered if I could make a sort-of refried beans out of a can of black beans and it worked!
 I’ve been making these easy refried beans constantly ever since.

 Often I’ll make these for lunch and then use the leftovers for a few meals over the following days.
-I mainly use them in simple taco salads or I’ll use them as a side dish when I host family taco night.
+I mainly use them in simple taco salads or in Mexican Pizza or I’ll use them as a side dish when I host family taco night.
 They’re fantastic plain but I also love to spice them up with some homemade salsa.
 My husband puts Tapatio on them and they’re also really good with guacamole or avocado slices.

 If you’ve ever wondered how to make canned beans taste better then this is the solution!
 There are so many ways you can vary them as well.
 As written, the recipe is super simple and a bit plain, just using garlic and beans.
 You can dress them up using spices or salsa to make your favorite easy refried beans.